sulu/sulu-docs/book/creating-a-basic-website/about-the-sulu-content-architecture.rst

 About the Sulu Content Architecture
 ===================================

+We already heard something about :doc:`../introduction/content-architecture` in the introduction.
+Now we are starting to code will dig a little bit deeper.

 Sulu uses `PHPCR`_ as a persistence layer, and therefore follows its structure.
 Additionally Sulu adds another layer called Webspaces, which have already been explained in the section about the :doc:`../introduction/components`.
 These